mdc6534/automator/README.md

 Why C and Other Systems programming?
 ====================================

 First off, I am well aware shell scripting exists.
 And I have done it before.
 Shell scripting could solve 90% of the stuff in these repositories just fine.
-Those will be coming later.
+Those will be coming later as I have gotten the basic ideas down.

 Shell scripting would fix and be easier to use for the vast majority of these simple tasks.
-And could more readily imported into the /usr/bin (or wherever the binaries exist on your system).
+And could more readily imported into the /usr/bin (or wherever the binaries or scripts exist on your system).

 Second, I wanted to get into using C,C++, and Rust programming.
 I wanted to create some basic programs first and work my way up into more complex examples in the repositories.
 You have to crawl before you work your way up.

 There is also a method to the madness-eventually I would like to interface many of the C files in a C++ GUI frontend.
+Until then, I am just trying to get a few of the basics that I need down and organized according to what operating system that they are on.

 Third, this is not a ChatGPT experiment.
-I get they are simple and seem like they are a spoof on actual code.
+I understand they are simple and seem like they are a spoof on actual usable code compared to what is actually in the source tree.
 I am keeping what I can simple on purpose so I can create some references for myself as I build my knowlesge of these kinds of programming up to more complex situations.

 So why no readmes in the base folders?
 ======================================